k-gopal/post-app/README.md

   - API to like any post created by anyone
   - API to delete a post created by just you
   - API to list all the active posts (accepting pagination and sorting)
+  - API to fetch comments for a particular post

 ### To run this project